pyLiveNodes/LN-IO-Python/README.md

 # LN IO Python

 The Livenodes IO Python package provides nodes for data input and output using Python lists/NumPy arrays directly, as well as for generating data from functions.
-As such, these nodes are most useful for testing other nodes and extracting results from Livenodes graphs for further external processing.
+As such, these nodes are most useful for testing other nodes or extracting results from Livenodes graphs for further external processing.

 [LiveNodes](https://livenodes.pages.csl.uni-bremen.de/livenodes/index.html) are small units of computation for digital signal processing in python.
 They are connected multiple synced channels to create complex graphs for real-time applications.
 Each node may provide a GUI or Graph for live interaction and visualization.